 Beside this direct economic impact, the ECHORD++ experiments instrument has significantly contributed to development of entrepreneurial spirit of academic researchers.
 The unique concept of the experiments required a paradigm shift from traditional, academic research projects towards a more business-oriented approach.
-The experimenters reported significant development of non-academic skills - communication (46%), marketing (12 %) and business planning (26%).
+The experimenters reported significant development of non-academic skills - communication (46%), marketing (12%) and business planning (26%).
 Moreover, one third of the projects involved media or communication professionals in order to maximize outreach.

-What is even more important and highlights ECHORD++ contributions towards shaping entrepreneurial academic culture, is that 4 spin-off companies have been already established by the academic partners of the experiments.
-Those include ANYbotics AG (MODUL), IDRhA - Innovative devices for Rehabilitation and Assistance (HOMEREHAB), FlexSight Srl (FlexSight) and Marsi Bionic (EXOTRAINER).
+What is even more important and highlights ECHORD++ contributions towards shaping entrepreneurial academic culture, is that the academic partners of the experiments have already established three spin-off companies.
+Those include ANYbotics AG (MODUL), IDRhA - Innovative devices for Rehabilitation and Assistance (HOMEREHAB), and FlexSight Srl.
+(FlexSight).